alex-precosky/IoT_HomeSensor_Dashboard/README.md

 db = my_db_name
 ```

-# Running
+# Serving

+## Locally

 To test locally, using Windows...:
 ```
-cd FridgeAPI
-python fridgeapi.py
+hatch run serve
 ```

-The site is then available at http://localhost:5000
+The site is then available at http://localhost:8000

-Serving from using Passenger:
+## Serving using Passenger

-passenger_wsgi.py was used by Apache to host the site, but it hasn't been tried with other servers
+File `passenger_wsgi.py` was used by Apache to host the site, but it hasn't been
+tried with other servers.

+DreamHost removed Passenger support in 2024 from its shared hosting plan so this
+isn't used anymore.

+## Serving using FastCGI

+File `homesensors.fcgi` can be modified to let Apache serve this using
+FastCGI.
+Modify the path to the Python interpreter in the first line to point to
+the Python interpreter set up if `hatch shell` is run.
+That interpreter will be
+able to find the dependencies this application needs.

 # HTTP API
 * /getData